 3. Separate Your Business Money and Assets.

-Maintaining a separate bank account and finances for your business is another absolutely critical step.
+Maintaining a separate bank account and finances for your business is another vital step.
 Virtually all business problems are linked to money.
 A separate business finance setup (including a bank account) avoids commingling personal and business funds, which is another circumstance that could expose you to liability.
 Further, failing to separate business and personal expenses and properly account for distributions creates a very difficult and unpredictable tax situation at the end of the year.
 For example, if you use personal credit cards for business expenses, make sure to keep records and promptly and accurately reimburse yourself.
 Also, if you apply for an SBA or other loan, make sure that the loan is disbursed to your business account and not to your own personal account (yes, this actually happened with one of my clients).
 Otherwise, you are creating an accounting, tax, and legal nightmare – and risking an IRS audit.

 Make sure to reserve adequate money for income taxes from any operational income.
 Also, state and federal taxes must be paid on a quarterly estimated basis, since as a business owner there is no employer automatically withholding taxes from your paycheck.
 If you have employees, you will need to make sure to pay the appropriate payroll, worker’s compensation, and unemployment taxes.
 If you do not have employees, self-employment tax is still something that must be calculated and paid periodically.